TTUNEPH2025/GN/docs/Prophylaxis.md

 *[GN tool/Risk Calculator](https://www.med.unc.edu/gntools/bleedrisk.html)
 ## **Vaccinations**
  * Pneumococcal Vaccinatation
-   * Patient and entire house hold should recieve both 7vPCV and 23vPPV
+   * Patient and entire household should recieve both 7vPCV and 23vPPV
-* Anual Influenza
+* Annual Influenza
-* Avoid all live Vaccinations (MMR, Varicella, rotavirus, yellow fever) should be deferred until prednisone dose is < 20mg/d or immunosuppressive agents have been stopped for at least 1-3months
+* All live Vaccinations (MMR, Varicella, rotavirus, yellow fever) should be deferred or avoided until prednisone dose is < 20mg/d or immunosuppressive agents have been stopped for at least 1-3 months
-* Patient recieving complement antagonists should have
+* Patient recieving complement antagonists should have:
    * Menigococcal Conjugate Vacine
        1. depending the brand and age of patient may require 2,3, or 4 doses
        2. Booster dose every 5 years for the duration of complement inhibitor therapy